That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 Yet it’s a trend I often see.

-3. The positive trend early-stage pipeline
+3. The positive trend in the early-stage pipeline

 In other words, you’re building a funnel that will wash through into a revenue increase down the line.